-2.b.1.a) Gravity at the atomic distances.
+2.b.2.
+Gravity at the atomic distances.
 Mass and specific gravity or relative density

 Repulsive force of gravity

 This phenomenon occurs very near the atomic nucleus; when the mass of the neutron separates the elastic filaments of a three-dimensional reticule of Global Aether, it forces said filaments to become concave concerning the neutron itself.

 In other words, due to the tension of the longitudinal curvature, the gravitational force will operate towards the exterior because of the convexity.
 The configuration means the sense –of orientation– of the spatial vector in the direction of the gravitational force inverts.
 A little arrow on top of the affected magnitudes usually represents this vector.